raphasilvac/js-img-scroll-demand/README.md

 ====================

 Load javascript or image when a element is shown.

-Dependences - jQeury and Waypoint plugin
+Dependences - jQuery and Waypoint plugin

 Example:
 ---------